Kids with Bipolar Disorder

 Even simple lifestyle factors such as:

-good nutrition (like The Bipolar Diet)can be extremely effective in maintaining level healthy moods and keeping episodes of both mania and depression at bay.
+- good nutrition (like The Bipolar Diet)can be extremely effective in maintaining level and healthy moods and keeping episodes of both mania and depression at bay.

 Substance abuse and bipolar kids / teens